fridewald/QEdark_1k/QEdark_examples/ex_1k/README.md

 and change in it.

-## There you find the file dm.in in which you can change the masses of the DM particales and the escape velocity.
+There you find the file dm.in in which you can change the masses of the DM particales and the escape velocity.

 There are also the two files `ge.243.in` and `ge.4.in`.
 In `ge.243.in` a 243 k-point mesh is defined, in `ge.4.in` a 4 k-point mesh is defined (it is really a reduced 27 k-point mesh, but that does not matter here).
-A file with a description of the most important variables can be found here.
+A file with a description of the most important variables can be found [here](./input-description.pdf).
-   * [[%ATTACHURL%/input-description.pdf][input-description.pdf]]: Description of variables in `dm.in` and `ge.##.in`
 Let's use the 4 k-point mesh to generate the crystal formfaktor.
 The steps for `ge.243.in` are the same, but the execution time would be much longer.
 For the sake of convenience I created a bash-skript `qedark_1k.sh`.
 It lets you control all the following steps.